UriZafrir/airspace-hugo/content/english/_index.md

   content: "Let's Build the Next Generation of Cloud and Cloud Native Infrastructure"
   button:
     enable: true
-    label: "Discover Our Project"
+    label: "Discover Our Services"
-    link: "project/"
+    link: "service/"

 ############################# About #################################
 about:
   enable: true
-  title: "About Us"
+  title: "We REALLY Like Linux, Kubernetes, and Cloud computing"
-  description: "We REALLY Like Linux, Kubernetes, and Cloud computing"
+  description: ""
   content: "Infrastructure has evolved from bare metal, to virtual machines, to containers.
 We are here to help you navigate this evolution and build the next generation of cloud and cloud native infrastructure."
   image: "images/wrapper-img.png"